-This module introduces you to the basics of UK constitutional, administrative and human rights law from the perspectives of the four UK nations.
+This module introduces you to the fundamentals of UK constitutional, administrative and human rights law from various perspectives, including critical, geographical and historical.
 It explores the past, present and future of the UK constitution to enable you to gain an understanding of historical and contemporary issues affecting the relationship between the citizen and the state in the UK.
+Two central themes run through the module: human rights, and the perspectives of the four UK nations.
 Alongside this, you'll develop your ability to carry out independent legal research, formulate legal arguments and understand others’ perspectives.

 What you will study

 This module covers important aspects of the relationship between the state and the individual in the UK from the perspectives of the four UK nations: Wales, Scotland, England and Northern Ireland.
-It focuses on understanding the historical development of the UK constitution, key current constitutional issues, and how the future of the UK constitution may look.
-Throughout the module, you'll learn how to carry out your own research into UK public law.
+It focuses on understanding the geographical scope and historical development of the UK Constitution, key current constitutional issues, and how the future of the UK Constitution may look.
+Throughout the module, you'll develop a range of skills, including how to carry out your own research into UK public law.
 You will study three blocks of content.

-The first block introduces the module, its unique elements, and gives you a guide on how to study the module.
-The following two units then introduce the past and present of the UK constitution and the fundamental principles of UK constitutional law.
+The first block introduces the module and its unique elements and guides you in studying it.
+The following two units then introduce the past and present of the UK Constitution and the fundamental principles of UK constitutional law.
 The final unit introduces two key themes of the module: the perspectives of the four UK nations; and human rights and civil liberties within the constitution.

-The second block is divided into two routes and you'll study one of these.
+The second block is divided into two streams and you'll study one of these.

-Route B imagines what the UK constitution might look like in the future, in light of its historical evolution and the challenges it faces today.
-It begins by exploring the differing constitutional histories of the four nations of the UK to understand its present challenges.
-It goes on to consider how human rights can best be protected in constitutions and may be used to tackle emerging issues in the constitution.
-You'll look at how to reshape the Union itself and examine the impact of the UK’s exit from the European Union on the structure of the constitution.
+Alternatively, you'll imagine what the UK Constitution might look like in the future in light of its historical evolution and the challenges it faces today.
+This begins by exploring the differing constitutional histories of the four nations of the UK to understand its present challenges.
+You'll go on to consider how human rights can best be protected in constitutions and may be used to tackle emerging issues in the constitution.
+You'll also look at how to reshape the Union itself and examine the impact of the UK’s exit from the European Union on the structure of the constitution.

 If you have any doubt about the suitability of the module, please speak to an adviser.

-You might find the following resources are useful preparation for this module:
+You might find the following resources useful in preparation for this module:

 - a week-by-week study planner